siriscmv/moodle-lms/README.md

-# Moodle Scraper
+# Moodle LMS

-- A Website that shows new assignments without having to authenticate
+- A Website that shows new assignments (from a moodle based website) without having to authenticate
 - Uses Web notifications to notify you of new assignments & changes to existing assignments
-- It also scrapes and stores course files (pdf/ppts).
+- It also keeps a backup of course files (pdf/ppts).
 However, these require authentication (at cloudflare level) to view

 ## Screenshots
 ![ss1](https://github.com/siriscmv/moodle-scraper/assets/40269790/6b0baff3-0547-4ee9-a3ee-7c48214360b1)